bedirhanssaglam/taskup/CONTRIBUTING.md

 # Contributing to taskup

-Thank you for considering contributing to TaskUp!
+Thank you for considering contributing to taskup!
 Your involvement is crucial to the growth and improvement of this project.
 Below are some guidelines to help you make meaningful contributions.

 ## 🌟 Why Contribute?